Where Did I Get It?

 I spent ages brain storming ideas and names with myself and came up with lots of ideas.
 I’d decide “yep I like that” and do the research only to find that someone else had registered a business under that name and so I’d be back to the drawing board.
 This happened quite a few times.
 I tried play on words and even registered the name Virtjul.
 I then decided I didn’t like that and considered just using my name like many other VA’s Julia Reedshaw Virtual Assistant.
 Too boring and too obvious.
 I’d also read though the downside with that is that if you decide to sell your business then no one would want to buy it!!

 I quickly wrote off that idea as I wanted something that had meaning.
 Something that I hoped would grab attention, not just by the name but also a name I could apply to a logo that would hopefully build a strong personal brand and sit with my own personal values.

 Eventually the penny dropped!
-Watching some trash tv one night, probably Emmerdale, it came to me!
-I had to play around a little with it but I got there and purple violet virtual assistance was born!
+Watching some trash TV one night, probably Emmerdale, it came to me!
+I had to play around a little with it but I got there and Purple Violet Business Support was born!